Dental clinic for

 Dental X-ray

 In order to assess the roots of the teeth, we usually need X-ray images.
-We use a state-of-the-art digital X-ray machine that can show even the finest structures.
+We use a state-of-the-art, digital dental X-ray machine that can show even the finest structures.

 The damaged and painful teeth are extracted under anesthesia, the root cavities are rinsed and sutured.
-Teeth with multiple roots must be divided so that each root can be completely removed.
+New since 2025, we use a highly innovative technology to remove the teeth as gently as possible and greatly reduce the pain after the procedure: Ultrasonic surgery.
+This also allows the teeth to be removed more quickly, which can significantly shorten the anesthesia time.
+Multi-rooted teeth must be divided so that each root can be completely removed.

 Polish

-Finally, the plaque on the teeth is polished away so that tartar does not form again too quickly.
-Fluorine treatment can help protect the enamel.
+Finally, the plaque on the teeth is polished away to prevent tartar from forming again too quickly.
+A fluorine treatment can help to protect the enamel.
+This is followed by prophylaxis, for which we can offer a wide range of products that are well accepted by patients.

 Beak corrections in turtles and birds